ionelmc/pytest-benchmark/docs/usage.rst

                         stats.
   --benchmark-json=PATH
                         Dump a JSON report into PATH.
 Note that this will include the complete data (all the timings, not just the stats).
-  --benchmark-compare=NUM
+  --benchmark-compare=[NUM|_ID]
                         Compare the current run against run NUM (or prefix of _id in elasticsearch) or the latest saved run if unspecified.
-  --benchmark-compare-fail=EXPR
+  --benchmark-compare-fail=EXPR [EXPR ...]
                         Fail test if performance regresses according to given EXPR (eg: min:5% or mean:0.001 for number of seconds).
                         Can be used multiple times.
   --benchmark-cprofile=COLUMN
-                        If specified measure one run with cProfile and stores 10 top functions.
-Argument is a column to sort by.
+                        If specified cProfile will be enabled.
+Top functions will be stored for the given column.
+Available columns:
-                        Available columns: 'ncalls_recursion', 'ncalls',
+                        'ncalls_recursion', 'ncalls', 'tottime', 'tottime_per',
-                        'tottime', 'tottime_per', 'cumtime', 'cumtime_per',
+                        'cumtime', 'cumtime_per', 'function_name'.
-                        'function_name'.
+  --benchmark-cprofile-loops=LOOPS
+                        How many times to run the function in cprofile.
+                        Available options: 'auto', or an integer.
+  --benchmark-cprofile-top=COUNT
+                        How many rows to display.
+  --benchmark-cprofile-dump=[FILENAME-PREFIX]
+                        Save cprofile dumps as FILENAME-PREFIX-test_name.prof.
+                        If FILENAME-PREFIX contains slashes ('/') then
+                        directories will be created.
+Default:
+                        'benchmark_20241028_160327'
+  --benchmark-time-unit=COLUMN
+                        Unit to scale the results to.
+Available units: 'ns', 'us', 'ms', 's'.
+Default: 'auto'.
   --benchmark-storage=URI
-                        Specify a path to store the runs as uri in form file\:\/\/path or elasticsearch+http[s]\:\/\/host1,host2/[in
+                        Specify a path to store the runs as uri in form file://path or elasticsearch+http[s]://host1,host2/[inde
-                        dex/doctype?project_name=Project] (when --benchmark-
+                        x/doctype?project_name=Project] (when --benchmark-save
-                        save or --benchmark-autosave are used).
-For backwards compatibility unexpected values are converted to
+                        or --benchmark-autosave are used).
+For backwards
+                        compatibility unexpected values are converted to
-                        file\:\/\/<value>.
-Default: 'file\:\/\/./.benchmarks'.
+                        file://<value>.
+Default: 'file://./.benchmarks'.
-  --benchmark-netrc=BENCHMARK_NETRC
+  --benchmark-netrc=[BENCHMARK_NETRC]
                         Load elasticsearch credentials from a netrc file.
                         Default: ''.
   --benchmark-verbose   Dump diagnostic and progress information.
+  --benchmark-quiet     Disable reporting.
+Verbose mode takes precedence.
   --benchmark-sort=COL  Column to sort on.
-Can be one of: 'min', 'max',
+Can be one of: 'min', 'max', 'mean',
-                        'mean', 'stddev', 'name', 'fullname'.
-Default: 'min' --benchmark-group-by=LABELS
+                        'stddev', 'name', 'fullname'.
+Default: 'min' --benchmark-group-by=LABEL
-                        Comma-separated list of categories by which to group tests.
-Can be one or more of: 'group', 'name', 'fullname', 'func', 'fullfunc', 'param' or
+                        How to group tests.
+Can be one of: 'group', 'name', 'fullname', 'func', 'fullfunc', 'param' or 'param:NAME',
-                        'param:NAME', where NAME is the name passed to
+                        where NAME is the name passed to @pytest.parametrize.
-                        @pytest.parametrize.
                         Default: 'group'
   --benchmark-columns=LABELS
                         Comma-separated list of columns to show in the result table.
 Default: 'min, max, mean, stddev, median, iqr,